Rajpratik71/linux-manPages/lshw.md

        lshw [ -X ]

-       lshw [  [ -html ]  [ -short ]  [ -xml ]  [ -json ]  [ -businfo ]  ]  [
-       -dump filename ]  [ -class class... ]  [ -disable test... ]  [ -enable
-       test... ]  [ -sanitize ]  [ -numeric ]  [ -quiet ]
+       lshw  [  [ -html ]  [ -short ]  [ -xml ]  [ -json ]  [ -businfo ]  ]  [ -dump filename ]  [ -class class... ]  [ -disable test... ]  [ -enable test... ]  [ -sanitize ]  [ -numeric ]  [ -quiet
+       ]

 DESCRIPTION
        lshw is a small tool to extract detailed information on the hardware configuration of the machine.
-It can report  exact  memory  configura‐ tion,  firmware  version,  mainboard  configuration,  CPU  version and speed, cache configuration, bus speed,  etc.  on  DMI-capable  x86  or IA-64  systems  and  on some PowerPC machines (PowerMac G4 is known to work).
+It can report exact memory configuration, firmware  version,  mainboard  configuration,  CPU version and speed, cache configuration, bus speed, etc. on DMI-capable x86 or IA-64 systems and on some PowerPC machines (PowerMac G4 is known to work).

        It currently supports DMI (x86 and IA-64 only), OpenFirmware device tree (PowerPC only), PCI/AGP, CPUID (x86), IDE/ATA/ATAPI, PCMCIA (only tested on x86), SCSI and USB.

        -version
               Displays the version of lshw and exits.